-She is an interaction designer, service designer, and design researcher with interests in education, women's health and empowerment, sustainability in agriculture and supply chains, and products and services for underserved populations.
-Her experiences in the disparate fields of anthropology and floral design come together in interaction design, with unique perspectives on intuitive design, processes, and the space between what people think they do and what they actually do.
+Monica Looze is a design strategist whose methodology is informed by experience with interaction design, service design, and anthropology.
+Seemingly disparate career experiences in the wedding industry and anthropology provide her with unique perspectives on intuitive design, processes, and the space between what people think they do and what they actually do.
 She likes digging deep in nebulous problem spaces and asking difficult questions while always keeping people in the foreground.

-She can also be found hanging out with her giant tuxedo cat, getting lost in farmers markets with her husband, talking about antimicrobial resistance, and contemplating the flavor complexities of different types of salt.
+She can also be found hanging out with her giant tuxedo cat, getting lost in farmers markets with her husband, talking about antimicrobial resistance, experimenting with modernist cuisine.

 And, here's her CV.